ArtezGDA/Tool-Assignment/Lola/README.md

 ### proof of concept

-The tool works on javascript.
+The tool work ons Javascript.
-Indesign has al kinds of different codes a
+Indesign has al kinds of different codes available to script some actions yourself.
+[this is a link](http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/indesign/sdk/cs6/scripting/InDesign_ScriptingGuide_AS.pdf) to the scripting guide, here you can find al kinds of code’s to change some actions in indesign.

+These are 3 examples how to place an image in indesign ( 3 different codes):

 example code 1 ![Tool-Assignment](code1.js)